-11. We have an employee who has been off sick for almost six months and shows no sign of recovering.
-Can we dismiss them?
+11. Can we dismiss an employee who has been on long-term sick leave and shows no sign of recovering?

 Possibly.
 Incapability is one of the potentially fair reasons for dismissal.
 But first you need to consider whether the employee's ill health amounts to a disability under the terms of the Equality Act 2010.
 If so, you might need to show that your treatment of them was for reasons unconnected to their disability - unless such treatment could be justified because the reasons for it were material to the case, and substantial.